jg210/react-game/README.md

 ## The Game

-Drop the ball to dislodge the objects.
+Drop the ball and dislodge the objects.

 The game is hosted [here](https://jg210.github.io/react-game/).